ouissa/Customer_Service_Messenger_Bot/README.md

 <p align="center"><img src="images/create_app.gif" width="80%"></p>
 <h6 align="center">Figure 3.
 Create an app using Wit.ai</h6>

 The first thing you will see after creating the app is a text area that says, “type your utterance”.
 In this area we will type the question that will train the bot.
-On the left side, you can see a menu that contains the pieces of our app, i.e. under "entities", you will find the list of entities that you created.
+On the left side, you can see a menu that contains the pieces of our app, e.g. under "entities", you will find the list of entities that you created.

 ### How does Wit.ai work?